fshowalter/franksmovielog.com-old/posts/the-big-sleep-by-raymond-chandler.md

 I spent much of that trip exploring bookstores.
 Hard-boiled detective fiction was everywhere.
 Endcaps, table displays, dedicated shelves.
 The kind of promotion paranormal romance enjoys today.

-Seeing Chandler’s work promoted in shop after shop convinced me.
-I bought a copy.
+Seeing Chandler’s work promoted in shop after shop sold me.
 I confess, the idea of reading classic crime fiction in a London pub felt cool.

 The plot sees private investigator Philip Marlowe take an aging tycoon’s blackmail case that spirals into a labyrinthine series of murders.